Governance service at HIC

 All studies need to provide HIC with a project description, containing the project’s aims, methods and how the study cohort will be identified, to enable HIC to accurately scope the data requirements for the study and provide guidance on approvals.
 All project team members who will be accessing the data within the HIC Trusted Research Environment will need to sign a Data User Declaration.

-The project-specific governance approvals required will vary depending on the study’s design and methods, for example:
+The project-specific governance approvals required will vary depending on the study’s design and methods, here are some examples.

 HIC hosted to a clinical dataset